 Connecting Netlify to Contentful cuts the developer headache out of the workflow altogether, which is great for our purposes.
 Since Netlify has a hook for Contentful, we can see updates immediately.

 To connect the two, go to your Contentful account and click on Apps.
 Click on Enable apps and install the Netlify app and follow the directions.
 The new connection you created will add two new buttons in your Content tab.
 We will use the Build Website button to actually trigger a build and deploy your blog posts to Netlify!
 How great is that?

 This means that you are now able to create and deploy content from Contentful to your new static website without having to type any code or enter the terminal!
 I found that this is the easiest way to deploy your site from now on.

 You can host your site from most services, including GoDaddy.
 I purchased a domain name through AWS’s Route 53 and transferred the domain to Netlify, but you can also simply purchase your domain name directly from Netlify.

-My overall experience using Contentful has been great.
+My overall experience using Contentful and Netlify to build a static site has been great.
 The Contentful community is very helpful, and the Contentful team has responded quickly to several of my questions in the community Slack.
 It’s also nice knowing that building with Contentful will let me grow my site in the future with paid options.
 Being able to scale and control everything at a granular level makes Contentful a better option than other popular tools.